What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 How Eating Feels in the First Week

-Before diving into food options, here’s what most people experience the first week:
+Before we get into what to eat, here’s what most people go through the first week:

 Common IssueWhy It HappensEffect on Eating